OrdinaryMagician/aliceos-kernel/README.md

 ## How?

-Lowest level parts of the kernel are done in x86 assembly (nasm), everything else is pure C.
+Lowest level parts of the kernel are done in x86 assembly (yasm), everything else is pure C.

 I'm not very experienced but I try to learn from other projects.